 They also act as the Sergeant-at-Arms.
 One of the main duties of the Sergeant-at-Arms is the care and custody of the Mace.
 Before each sitting, the Sergeant-at-Arms leads the Speaker and the clerk into the Legislative Chamber.
 They carry the Mace on their shoulder, then place it on the pillow on the Clerk’s Table, where it remains throughout the sitting as a symbol of the Assembly’s authority.
 The Sergeant-at-Arms places the Mace into its various positions to signify to the house whether it is in recess or in/out of session.

 Our Page Program is an experience that can not be found anywhere else in Manitoba.
-It is a unique educational opportunity and the chance to see the legislative process at work in a real setting.
-The Youth Parliament of Manitoba’s long history has helped to create a mock parliament that is both fun and educational for all who attend.
+It is a unique educational opportunity and a chance to see the legislative process at work in a real setting.